 Be sure to check out more tutorials for candelabras, wreaths, altar sprays, bouquets and corsage work.
 Contact me if you have any questions or need design help.
 I carry everything from bulk flowers and greenery (sold in single bunches) to all the florist tools and products needed to keep the wedding flowers fresh.

-Be sure to finish all fresh flower designs by spraying with a flower sealant such as Finishing Touch.
+Be sure to finish all fresh flower designs by spraying with a flower sealant such as Finishing Touch or Crowning Glory.

 It locks moisture into the petals and slows the wilting process.
 Home air conditioners and refrigerators are designed to pull moisture out of the air.
 Professional florist coolers deliberately put moisture INTO the air.
 Finishing Touch will help keep those flowers moist and beautiful.
 If you have a home humidifier, fill with cool water and run it in a darken room to slow the flower aging.